Tal-lev/Tools_of_the_Trade/README.md

 # Tools of the Trade

-An inprogress experimental mod adds the silver spade as a new Axe aspect.
+An inprogress experimental mod that adds the silver spade as a new Axe aspect.
 Allows Mel to summon Zombies with her attack.
 Summoning Reserves health that is released upon the summon's death or changing rooms.
 Cast teleports the summons to Melinoe